 As we are approaching Thanksgiving Day 2017, I find myself reflecting on November of 2016 and the change it brought about in my life.
 It thought me a few things and I will be forever grateful to my friend for suggesting we do that exercise.
 It was such a learning experience…I not only learned things about myself – I learned about life in general.

 November 2016 thought me I lead a very reactive life ( I know you’re thinking but don’t we all) yes we all do but some of us in a good way – others in not so good ways).
 I realized I spent much of my day reacting to things or situations that were taking place daily in my life with negativity, unkindness, stressfulness, sadness, feelings of hopelessness, defeated or unworthiness.
-I learned that I wasn’t being as productive as I though I was being, I learned that finding beauty and gratitude in my Life would only happen if and when I choose to react in an understanding, kind and positive way to myself and others when
+I learned that I wasn’t being as productive as I thought I was being, I learned that finding beauty and gratitude in my Life would only happen if and when I choose to react in an understanding, kind and positive way to myself and others when

 - situations and things don’t go as expected